You are using an outdated browser.

 How it works

 50 Ways is optimized for virtual workshops where participants learn about bias, discuss specific examples, and get expert recommendations on what to do.
-Here’s how the program works in a few simple steps—and you can explore our digital program to learn more.
+Here’s how the program works in a few simple steps—and you can explore our program materials to learn more.

 1